LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 Extended ImageMagick Commands
 =============================

-For users who have experience using the ImageMagick command line utility, Lasso provides the `image->execute` method to allow advanced users to take advantage of additional ImageMagick commands and functionality.
+For users who have experience using the ImageMagick command-line utility, Lasso provides the `image->execute` method to allow advanced users to take advantage of additional ImageMagick commands and functionality.

-.. member:: image->execute
+.. member:: image->execute()

    Execute ImageMagick commands.
 Provides direct access to the ImageMagick command-line interface.
 Supports the "composite", "mogrify", and "montage" commands.
 For detailed descriptions of these commands and their corresponding parameters, see the following URL:
    `<http://www.imagemagick.com/www/utilities.html>`_